Program overview

 Goal 2: Prepare dietitian nutritionists with knowledge and skills in medical nutrition therapy.

-Goal 3: Prepare graduates who recognize the need to continue their education and participate in professional and community organizations.
+Goal 3: Prepare graduates who recognize the need for lifelong learning and participate in professional and community organizations.

-• 80% of graduates will continue their education and/or be involved in nutrition-related professional/community organizations within 3 years of graduation
+- 80% of graduates will continue their education (CEU's and/or plan for specialty certification in the future) and be involved in nutrition-related professional or community organizations within 1 years of graduation (assessed on post-graduate surveys)

 Annual program evaluation and outcome data are available on request by contacting the internship director.